<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6161001&amp;fmt=gif">

 Cost-to-serve analytics is where MACH is headed next.
 The production data captured by Monitoring and Scheduling today is the foundation.
 When cost-to-serve reporting ships, the data is already there.
 No new implementation required.

-Does MACH require an existing MES or ERP?
+Is MACH an MES or ERP?
+Does it require one?

 How does MACH connect to machines on the shop floor?